manikumarkv/data-validator-js/README.md

-# bill-app-models
+# Validation Library
-Model Classes for Billing App
+Validation Library for all types of Data